Kit: Taking on Baja

 It doesn’t take much to pack for a day hike: throw on a coat, pull on your boots and tuck a beanie in your back pocket in case the weather turns chilly.
 But if you’re heading into the woods for more than a stroll, a little preparation goes a long way, whether it be technical fabrics to combat inclement weather, a portable stove to heat your three square, or dominos to entertain companions after the sun sets.
 We’ve got a selection of gear to get you started on your next multi-day hiking adventure.

 The kitchen is one of the last bastions of respect and order in a society that mostly eschews hierarchy.
 Snapchat may be run by kids, but grandma's red sauce is no flash in the pan.
-Though we've proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, Editor-in-Chief of Saveur, one of our favorite food magazines.
+Though we've proved our chops in the kitchen, for Thanksgiving we decided to bring in one of the big guns of culinary wisdom: Jim Oseland, former Editor-in-Chief of Saveur, one of our favorite food magazines.
 Here's his essential turkey-roasting kit.

 Sometimes the mountains just call your name.
 Whether you've got a season to train for a summit bit up Mt.
 Rainier or just a Saturday afternoon to log some miles hiking up the local ski hill, the right gear can mean the difference between enjoying the majesty and struggling through misery (or worse).
-Here's the gear we used for our recent solo free climb of Mount Olympus in Utah — but it's perfect for any ultralight mountain mission.
+Here's the gear we used for our recent solo free climb of Mount Olympus in Utah -- but it's perfect for any ultralight mountain mission.

 There are basically two schools of thought when assembling a kit for an ultramarathon: comprehensive preparation and more weight, or as minimalist as possible.
 For first-time ultra-distance runners, the decision can be a little confounding.
 You want to be very prepared and very light.
-This setup for the Vermont 50 — a trail run — reflects a good balance of preparedness and weight, with a bias toward the former in the choice of a hydration pack.
+This setup for the Vermont 50 -- a trail run -- reflects a good balance of preparedness and weight, with a bias toward the former in the choice of a hydration pack.

 Competing in endurance mountain bike racing requires a significant amount of time on the bike.
 There are days when you eat your breakfast and lunch on the go, get on your bike before the sun comes up and even get lost in the woods trying to find six hours worth of trails.
 We all settle into distinct collections of gear to make the bike our home, but for us, this kit offers the perfect blend of performance, durability and comfort.